hjdrsa/Phone-Number-Service/README.md

 # phone-number-service
-a service to manage connectivity of phone number to customers
+A service to manage connectivity of phone number to customers

 ## Prerequisites
  - Git client